JackMarx/RoboJS/README.md

 RoboJS
 ======

 <b>RoboJS<b> is a tool which inspires kids to learn javascript.
-Children can practices challenges with basic javascript skillsRupert The Robot responds to commands given to him via wifi from the web app console.
+Children can practices challenges with basic javascript skills.
+Rupert The Robot responds to commands given to him via wifi from the web app console.

 View the actual site here - http://stormy-eyrie-7388.herokuapp.com